NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 The lines will be the most difficult positions to evaluate — which may not be ideal for the Seahawks

-Teams can generally get a pretty good feel for skill position players on offense — and back seven players on defense — during non-contact practices.
+Teams can generally get a good feel for skill position players on offense — and back seven players on defense — during noncontact practices.
 Assessing how well quarterbacks throw (and the decisions they make), how well cornerbacks cover, receivers catch, etc., doesn’t necessarily require full-pads, full-contact practices.

 Harder to judge until pads go on are the players in the trenches.